 The CFPB announced on April 11, 2011, that it has agreed on a Joint Statement of Principles with the National Association of Attorneys General (NAAG) to govern their interactions in enforcing the Dodd-Frank Wall Street Reform and Consumer Protection Act and CFPB regulations.
 On April 5, 2011, a notice was published by the U.S. Department of the Treasury on behalf of the CFPB in the Federal Register.
 In the notice, the CFPB seeks comments on its plans for collecting data to assist it in developing model forms integrating the Truth in Lending Act (TILA) and Real Estate Settlement Procedures Act (RESPA) disclosures required for residential mortgage loans.
 The Dodd-Frank Act mandated that the CFPB develop the forms.

-The Joint Statement was announced by Elizabeth Warren at a meeting of NAAG’s Presidential Initiative Working Group, held in Charlotte, North Carolina, and attended by Ballard Spahr attorney Mercedes K. Tunstall.
+The Joint Statement was announced by Elizabeth Warren at a meeting of NAAG’s Presidential Initiative Working Group, held in Charlotte, North Carolina.
 In the Joint Statement, the parties agree to consult regularly in order to identify mutual enforcement priorities, share complaints, and support each other’s enforcement efforts, including through joint or coordinated investigations and coordinated enforcement actions.

 In her remarks, Ms. Warren indicated that more than 50 percent of the CFPB budget would be dedicated to supervision and enforcement, which she described as the CFPB’s first priority.
 She also indicated that 25 percent of the budget would be dedicated to consumer education, outreach, and consumer complaint management, with the remainder going to such activities as rulemaking and market research.
 According to Ms. Warren, although the Dodd-Frank Act requires only that the CFPB establish a Consumer Advisory Board (and such action cannot precede the appointment of a CFPB Director), the CFPB will likely establish additional advisory boards.